mipostolache/mipostolache.github.io/content/maths/index.md

 2. **"Polynomials with many rational preperiodic points"** _(summer 2023)_ with [Prof Holly Krieger](https://www.dpmms.cam.ac.uk/~hk439/), Hyeonggeun Kim, and Vivian Szeto.

 ## Part III Essay
 As part of my MMath, I will be a writing an essay.
-The title will be _"Manifolds with Non-Negative Scalar Curvature", and it will be written under the supervision of [Dr Paul Minter](https://minterscompactness.wordpress.com/).
+The title will be _"Manifolds with Non-Negative Scalar Curvature"_, and it will be written under the supervision of [Dr Paul Minter](https://minterscompactness.wordpress.com/).